 You can follow the steps in this beautifully produced video.

-Before then, it was widely acceptable to boil coffee in a pan then pour it straight into a cup!
-I don’t think I’ll be giving that a try anytime soon.
+At that time, it was widely acceptable to boil coffee in a pan then pour it straight into a cup!
+Not something I think I’ll be giving that a try anytime soon.